Mid America Adventure: History

+Six Flags is divided into six sections which reflect the architecture and atmosphere of different eras in Midwestern history.
+The flags of France, Spain, England, the Union, Illinois, and Missouri have had influence over the territory since 1764.
+The buildings, shows, and rides are themed to help you relive the bright and colorful past at Six Flags.

-On June 5, 1999, the 12-acre Six Flags Hurricane Harbor water park opened, adjacent to the main park.
-At a cost of $17 million, it was the largest single investment in Six Flags St. Louis' history.
+The park's name was changed to Six Flags St. Louis for the 1997 season.
+On June 5, 1999, the 12-acre Six Flags Hurricane Harbor water park opened next to the main park, a $17 million expansion that was the largest in the park's history.

-In 2014, Six Flags sold 180 acres of unused land to the east of the park to developer McBride & Sons, effectively reducing the total property area of the park from 503 acres to 323 acres.
-According to the Six Flags 2015 Annual Report, the park now owns 323 acres of land (with 283 acres of land used for the park, plus an additional 40 acres of undeveloped land).
+In 2014, Six Flags sold 180 acres of unused land to the east of the park to developer McBride & Sons, reducing its property area to 323 acres: including 40 acres of undeveloped land.

-In January 2020, construction began on a renovated entry plaza, removing the original ticket booths that had been at the park since its opening in 1971.
-Subsequently, in March of the same year, Six Flags St. Louis announced that the opening of their 2020 season would be delayed, due to the COVID-19 pandemic.
+In January 2020, a renovation to the entry plaza removed the original ticket booths.
+That March, Six Flags St. Louis announced that the opening of their 2020 season would be delayed by to the COVID-19 pandemic.

 Yearly attendance figures have not been released.

+2026 sale and renaming to Mid America Adventure

+On March 5, 2026, the park's owner, Six Flags (which had merged with Cedar Fair in 2024), announced that it would sell Six Flags St. Louis and six other park properties to EPR Properties.
+The sale was completed on April 6, 2026.
+EPR hired Enchanted Parks to operate the park.
+The park was originally intended to retain the Six Flags branding through the 2026 season, however it would be officially renamed to Mid America Adventure on August 27, 2026 with the Six Flags St. Louis signs to be retained until 2027 and is expected that the DC Comics and Looney Tunes IP licenses will be removed and replaced to a different IP licenses.

 Areas and attractions

-Six Flags St. Louis is divided into eight themed sections, all of which were added after the park's opening or renamed.
+Mid America Adventure is divided into eight themed sections, all of which were added after the park's opening or renamed.
 The park is laid out in a "Duell loop", a design concept that was often used by park designer Randall Duell.